 - If the Expropriating Authority is the Crown or a municipality, the Inquiry Officer is appointed by the Deputy Minister of Justice (or designate).
-In all other cases the Board is appointed as the Inquiry Officer.
+In all other cases the Tribunal is appointed as the Inquiry Officer.

 - Once appointed, the Inquiry Officer holds a public hearing.
 At the hearing, each party will have an opportunity to present their case, and the Inquiry Officer will inquire into whether the expropriation is fair, sound, and reasonably necessary.

 - The Expropriating Authority will pay the owner’s reasonable legal costs unless there are special circumstances.

 - Within 30 days of being appointed, the Inquiry Officer issues an Inquiry Report to the Approving Authority, and sends a copy to parties to the inquiry and the Expropriating Authority.
 The Approving Authority decides whether the expropriation is approved.

 An Approving Authority decides whether to approve, modify or reject any expropriation.